latest nhpb_banner 1__compressed2

 Get assistance from Bank of America.

-Bank of America is currently the largest lender in the United States.
-They also offer various assistance programs, including for car loans, mortgages, credit card debt, and other bills.
-They have almost 7,000 branches across the nation, tens of millions of customers, and over $2 trillion in consolidated assets.
-The bank is involved in many different businesses, including issuing mortgages, credit cards, auto loans, and various other refinancing and loan products.
+Bank of America is one the largest lenders in the United States.
+They offer various assistance programs, including for car loans, mortgages, credit card debt, and other bills.
+BOA operates thousands of branches across the nation, has tens of millions of customers, and over $2 trillion in consolidated assets.
+If you are a Bank of America customer, find how to get help from the lender or non-profit partners.

-Many Bank of America customers may need assistance from time to time, and find information below.
-There is help in dealing with their outstanding loans, mortgages, credit cards, and other debts.
-Customers may need information on the options that are available to them including foreclosure prevention programs, credit card hardship, debt settlement and consolidation.
-Some may want information on other challenges, such as how to get help with paying auto loans.
+Many Bank of America customers may need assistance from time to time.
+There is help in dealing with their outstanding loans, mortgages, credit cards, and other debts, with some programs offered directly by BofA and others by non-profit organizations.
+Customers may need information on the options that are available to them including foreclosure prevention programs, credit card hardship plans, auto loan refis or forbearance as well as debt settlement and consolidation.
 Below you will find a listing and summary of many of the assistance programs and counseling services that are offered by Bank of America to its customers.

 Families struggle from time to time.
-When this occurs, homeowners are struggling to pay their mortgage or they may be facing a foreclosure.
+When this occurs, homeowners may be struggling to pay their mortgage or they may be facing a foreclosure.
 Bank of America is one of the country’s biggest home loan issuers and servicers.
 To this end, they offer support to their customers.

 • Forbearance - Suspend the payments on your mortgage.
 This provides homeowners time to get on track and resume timely payments on their home loan.